weaveworks/weave/site/encryption/implementation.md

 Generating fresh keys for every connection provides forward secrecy at the cost of placing a demand on the Linux CSPRNG (accessed by `GenerateKey` via `/dev/urandom`) proportional to the number of inbound connection attempts.
-Weave has accept throttling to mitigate against denial of service attacks that seek to deplete the CSPRNG entropy pool, however even at the lower bound of ten requests per second, there may not be enough entropy gathered on a headless
+Weave Net has accept throttling to mitigate against denial of service attacks that seek to deplete the CSPRNG entropy pool, however even at the lower bound of ten requests per second, there may not be enough entropy gathered on a headless